unseatedsun1402/midiControl_01V96i/README.md

 When the ui is functional then the project will be under alpha release.

-Goal for Version 1.0:
+Goals for Version 1.0:
-  \n A program that can read desk parameters live and display them as well as allowing the user to make changes to the settings.
+  *A program that can read desk parameters live and display them as well as allowing the user to make changes to the settings.

-  \n A graphical user interface emulating real-world controls (such as knobs and faders)
+  *A graphical user interface emulating real-world controls (such as knobs and faders)

-  \n A server function for multiple simultaneous mobile devices to make edits/see parameters live.
+  *A server function for multiple simultaneous mobile devices to make edits/see parameters live.